YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Description
 ===================
 <ul><li>The game is not game, this is an Kinetic Novel.</li>
-<li>The episode is <strong>adult content.</strong> Children, seniors or pregnants, Feeble-minded person are not allowed to play this game.</li>
+<li>The episode is <strong>adult content.</strong> Children, Seniors or Pregnants, Feeble-Minded Person are not allowed to play this game.</li>
 <li>You do not need to intervene in the game.
 Only watching, Reading, Listening, Feeling.</li></ul>